 Will COSS provide me with volunteers during the tour weekend?

-At Group Sites (i.e., multi-studio spaces such as 400 W. Rich Street), COSS will provide volunteer greeters for the main doors only.
-Artists located at Group Sites are still required to have two volunteers (sales assistant and studio greeter).
-The volunteers provided by COSS will usher visitors from the main doors to studio doors to alleviate visitor confusion about where to go.
+At Group Sites (i.e., multi-studio spaces such as 400 W. Rich Street), COSS may provide volunteer greeters for the main doors only, if deemed necessary for visitor flow.
+Artists located at Group Sites are still required to each provide two volunteers (sales assistant and studio door greeter).
+Volunteers provided by COSS will usher visitors from the main doors to studio doors to alleviate visitor confusion about where to go.

 If I am a member of an artist collective, how do I apply and what is the fee?